 The final astrological sign in our twelve month cycle is Capricorn, the mythological “sea-goat” that is part mountain goat and part fish or sea serpent.
 The association between the stars that make up the constellation Capricornus and the sea-goat is one of the oldest consistent associations in astrology, dating back to the Middle Bronze Age.
 As one of the four cardinal signs of Classical astrology, the first day of Capricorn marks the Winter Solstice, the shortest day of the year in the Northern Hemisphere.
 However, due to the change in the position of the Earth’s rotational axis the sun now traverses Sagittarius on the Winter Solstice.

 And so we come to the end of the cycle of the year and begin anew, accompanied by the resounding clatter of our old 2015 wall calendars landing in the bin.
-To see the medieval calendars we have featured throughout the year in the context of their full manuscripts, as well as many of the library’s other treasures, please have a look at the James Catalogue online.
+To see the medieval calendars we have featured throughout the year in the context of their full manuscripts, please have a look at the James Catalogue of Western Manuscripts.
 We wish you a happy December and a joyous New Year!

 Jørgensen (2013) “Pigs and Pollards: Medieval Insights for UK Wood Pasture Restoration“, Sustainability, 5, pp. 387-399.